 Long as we’re on the topic of asynchronicity and all, here’s a good read on parallelization:

-and a couple task libraries to take a look at out of a wide available selection:
+and a few task libraries to take a look at out of a wide available selection:

 Here is the list of all the features: